 KINGDOM COME: DELIVERANCE

-Ancient night life in a way that you’ve never had to before but it’s the intricacies and granularity of this world that makes it so rich to experience for the first time.
-He’s a peasant you can’t make a squire of a peasant and your actions, or well inaction, have a genuine consequence and it’s this lack of guidance or direction that means you can truly have your own adventure.
+Ancient nightlife in a way that you’ve never had before but it’s the intricacies and granularity of this world that makes it so rich to experience for the first time.
+He’s a peasant and your actions, or well inaction, have a genuine consequence and it’s this lack of guidance or direction that means you can truly have your own adventure.

 THE BINDING OF ISAAC: REBIRTH

-Continue to try and escape the endless basement of monstrosities while the concept remains that same: avoid nasties, use tears as weaponry, and collect news powers.
-Only you can make those calls as you progress deeper into hell on the quest for mega Satan.
+Continue to try and escape the endless basement of monstrosities.
+The concept remains the same: avoid nasties, use tears as weaponry, and collect new powers.
+Only you can make those calls as you progress deeper into Hell on the quest for mega Satan.
 It’s like driving blind but The Binding of Isaac always makes the experience worthwhile.

 THE LONG DARK

 A guide with no real suggestion as to what will come out to meet you.
-When you do eventually head out on your very own ghost hunting expedition, you have got to torch what could possibly go wrong as you investigate each room.
-Surely briefly reading over the purpose of each tool will be fine, no the only way to survive is to die.
-Die with friends, die on your own, but each time that you do you will learn what went wrong and what you’ll have to do next time.
+When you do eventually head out on your very own ghost hunting expedition, you’ve only got your torch as you investigate each room.
+What could possibly go wrong?
+Sure, briefly reading over the purpose of each tool will be fine, but ultimately the only way to survive…is to die.
+Die with friends, die on your own, but each time that you do, you will learn what went wrong and what you’ll have to do next time.

-Even the multiplayer is the opposite of hand holding but never in a frustrating way.
-Every procedurally generated world that you fall into has the potential of survival and while you could always head to reddit, nothing beats out renting out your own to desperately start a fire and keep the monsters at bay.
-Every discovery seems random at first but gains a little more bearable.
+Even the multiplayer is the opposite of hand-holding but never in a frustrating way.
+Every procedurally-generated world that you fall into has the potential of survival and while you could always head to Reddit, nothing beats striking out on your own to desperately start a fire and keep the monsters at bay.
+Every discovery seems random at first but becomes a little more bearable.